-So today we are heading over to the east and I’m treating you all to this east Asian inspired meal.
+So today we are heading over to the east and I’m treating you all to this east stir fried shrimp quiona shrimp recipe.
 I know by now you’re probably wondering what on earth is stir fried quinoa?
 Well this recipe is a grain free adaptation of a popular Asian dish.

 For some quinoa is on the fence as to whether it should be embraced as the saviour to rice.
 I’ve read many debates and also factored my own health into the equation.

 Thankfully I personally have no issues digesting quinoa.
 However, I realise for some people with IBS, it can damage the lining of the gut and also the paleo philosophy, for the most part doesn’t include quinoa.

 To put it simply, although quinoa is not a grain, it’s a seed that’s capable of behaving like a grain.
 Again, this goes back to what I mentioned about this pseudo grain destroying the lining of the gut and seeping into the blooed stream.

 Opting for cauliflower instead for your stir fried quinoa shrimp